 Reviews with Google My Business

 With Google My Business, you can not only display online reviews, but you can also ask customers to leave them.
-You can then respond to the reviews, whether positive or negative, which shows that you are willing to engage with customers and demonstrates your customer service and your professionalism.
+You can then respond to the reviews, whether positive or negative, showing that you are willing to engage with customers and demonstrate your customer service and professionalism.

 Why Use Google My Business?

 You can access analytics with Google My Business, though they only show current data.
-If you are able to transfer this data to your own tracking spreadsheet, Google My Business can offer you additional insight into how your listing is working and who is accessing it.
+If you can transfer this data to your tracking spreadsheet, Google My Business can offer you additional insight into how your listing works and who is accessing it.

 Google My Business should be part of a larger SEO strategy that helps your business be as competitive and successful as possible.
 When you take the time to use it well, it brings customers and clients to you!

-To get the most out of Google My Business, it requires some time in the beginning to set up your profile accurately, and then a relatively small but ongoing commitment to share unique and interesting content.
+To get the most out of Google My Business, it requires some time, in the beginning, to set up your profile accurately and then a relatively small but ongoing commitment to share unique and exciting content.